freelancesam/learn_wp/wp-content/plugins/locatoraid/readme.txt

 == Changelog ==

+= 3.4.2 =
+* Fixed a few bugs that might appear after upgrading to the Pro version saying that certain table fields are missing.
+* Added a setting to hide the product selection in the front end search form.

 = 3.4.1 =
 * Fixed permissions settings for the search log module as it may be visible for backend users who were not allowed to access Locatoraid.
 * Added the list of posts and pages with Locatoraid shortcode on the Publish admin page.